-The Dumas Rescue group said some of the horses were pregnant mares, others foals including a one-year-old.
+The Dumas Rescue group said some of the horses were pregnant mares, others foals up to one year old.
 It is offering a $20,000 (£15,460) reward.

 The herd of about 35 horses roams over a wide area of eastern Kentucky, making the search for survivors difficult.

 The horses had been shot with a low-calibre weapon, police said.

 The bodies have been found spread out across the site, an open-cast mining area, and Dumas Rescue is covering about 4,000 acres (1,620 hectares) a day.

 Killings were first reported on 16 December, with the latest six dead animals found on Sunday.

 Floyd County Sheriff John Hunt said this was one of the worst cases of animal cruelty he had ever seen.

 He told WYMT: "This is very inhumane and it's a very cruel act of somebody who just apparently had nothing else to do."